Monster Hunter: World guide: monster hunting basics, combat tips

 Fighting in Monster Hunter: World guide

 As a rather methodical combat game, Monster Hunter: World requires patience and well-timed blows.
-Those who have experienced Dark Souls and similar games can use the skills they’ve learned for fighting the monsters; the difference here being there’s plenty more moves to execute.
+Those who have experienced Dark Souls and similar games can use the skills they’ve learned for fighting the monsters; the difference here being there’s plenty more moves to execute and each weapon type feels drastically different.

 For newer players who are wondering why they’re out of breath all the time, attacking in Monster Hunter: World is free, but actions like running and dodging cost part of your stamina meter.
 You’ll need to always keep an eye on that stamina meter to ensure that you don’t tire yourself out, otherwise a monster might get a free big hit on you.